The Shipping Law Review: Malta

 iii Registration and classification

 Maltese legislation offers great advantages and benefits to those who choose to register their vessels under the Malta maritime flag.
-Malta retains its place on the Paris MOU white list, in line with its policy not to register ships with a poor detention, safety or marine pollution record, and ranks among the flags meeting the Paris MOU criteria for low-risk ships.19 Ship registration and the provision of all ancillary services is the responsibility of the MSD, which is also responsible for the regulation, control and administration of all matters concerning merchant shipping, the certification of seafarers and the administration and implementation of international maritime conventions and agreements.20 The registry's services are offered around the clock, to accommodate any urgent matter.
+Malta retains its place on the Paris MOU white list, in line with its policy not to register ships with a poor detention, safety or marine pollution record, and ranks among the flags meeting the Paris MOU criteria for low-risk ships.19 Ship registration and the provision of all ancillary services are the responsibility of the MSD, which is also responsible for the regulation, control and administration of all matters concerning merchant shipping, the certification of seafarers and the administration and implementation of international maritime conventions and agreements.20 The registry's services are offered around the clock, to accommodate any urgent matter.

 Maltese legislation provides for the registration of vessels used for navigation in international waters under the provisions of the Merchant Shipping Act, and the registration of ships under 24 metres in length and employed solely in navigation within the territorial waters of Malta, whether privately or commercially, under the provisions of the Small Ships Regulations.
 Registration of fishing vessels used in the territorial waters of Malta is provided for under the provisions of the Fisheries Conservation and Management Act.
 Commercial yachts (that is, those in commercial use that are more than 15 metres in overall length and do not carry more than 12 passengers) can be registered in Malta subject to the conditions of the Commercial Yacht Code.21 All types of vessels, from pleasure yachts to oil rigs, may be registered, provided that all requirements set out in the applicable legislation are met.
 Maltese law also provides for the registration of vessels under construction.